reedchen19/cura-makergear-m3-id/README.md

 # cura-makergear-m3-id
 Cura machine settings and extruder profiles for the MakerGear M3-ID.
-Start and end gcode is for IDEX (Independent Dual Extrusion) only.
+These settings are for IDEX (Independent Dual Extrusion) only.

 Use start-gcode instead of simple-start-gcode. simple-start-gcode results in worse prints.